... to class 4W

 We are boarding our ships and revisiting the times of...

-This term, we will be learning all about the Smashing Saxons before continuing our historical enquiry onto the Vicious Vikings.
+This half term, we will be learning all about the Vicious Vikings who came after the Smashing Saxons.

 We will explore artefacts, burial sites and secondary sources.
 We will discover the lifestyle, culture and religion of these fearsome invaders whilst stepping back in time, over a thousand years, to unravel the reasons behind their invasions.